 - Try, try again – if you slip up on a night out or get stressed and wind up smoking to calm down, don’t be discouraged.
 Pull yourself up by those smoke-free bootstraps and start again.
 You can do it!

-Right, so what have we learnt?
-Well, smoking just before bed isn’t a good idea and generally interferes with your sleep.
-Fingers crossed, learning about this will make you feel more confident about your New Year’s resolution and have you sleeping better before the year is through.
+So what have we learnt?
+Well, smoking generally interferes with your sleep and isn’t a good idea just before bed.
+Fingers crossed, learning about this will motivate you to cut down or quit smoking and have you sleeping better before the year is through.